Biometrics Appointment (Fingerprinting)

-A few weeks after filing an application to adjust status based on a marriage to a U.S. citizen, the USCIS will mail applicants a biometrics notice appointment notifying them of the date, time, and place for taking their fingerprints at an “Application Support Center” (ASC).
+A few weeks after filing an application with the USCIS, applicants will receive a biometrics appointment notice in the mail notifying them of the date, time, and place to have taking their fingerprints taken at an “Application Support Center” (ASC).

-In Hawaii, the local ASC is on the fourth floor of the USCIS Honolulu District Office, which is located in Restaurant Row, Building 2, 500 Ala Moana Boulevard.
-Click here for map.
+In Hawaii, the local ASC is on the fourth floor of the USCIS Honolulu District Office, which is located in Restaurant Row/Waterfront Plaza, Building 2, 500 Ala Moana Boulevard.

 Currently, the USCIS is scheduling biometrics appointments in Hawaii between six to eight weeks after the date of filing.